Barbara Barrow, Ph.D.

-Barbara Barrow, Ph.D., is an assistant professor of British literature and coordinator of the literature program at Point Park University.
+Barbara Barrow, Ph.D., is an assistant professor of English and coordinator of the literature program in the Department of Literary Arts and Social Justice at Point Park University.
 Barrow came to Point Park from Washington University in St. Louis, where she received her Ph.D. in August 2014.
-She is currently completing a book manuscript, Political Dialects: Science, Language, and Reform in Victorian Poetry, which examines the link between philology, or the “science of language,” and the rise of radical politics in Victorian Britain.
-She is beginning a second book project on gender roles in Victorian fiction of the Anthropocene.
+She is the author of a monograph, Science, Language, and Reform in Victorian Poetry: Political Dialects (under contract) and a novel, The Quelling, (Lanternfish Press, 2018).

 - Victorian literature and culture